-Planning efforts for the project were put on hold in 2011 and have now been restarted.
-Currently, the project is being re-scoped under ACOE's New Planning Paradigm and existing plan formulation data and analysis will be used in the development of a final plan, known as a Project Implementation Report and Environmental Impact Statement, to prepare for congressional authorization.
+Planning efforts for the project were put on hold in 2011 and were restarted on January 12, 2015.
+The project was re-scoped under ACOE's New Planning Paradigm and existing plan formulation data and analysis is being used in the development of a final plan, known as a Project Implementation Report and Environmental Impact Statement, to prepare for congressional authorization.

 Over the past year, the SFWMD and the ACOE have been conducting the alternative formulation and analysis process of the plan formation.
-This consisted of meeting to discuss alternative plan selections to determine modeling scenarios for determining the best project scenarios.
-SIRWCD has been attending these meetings along with participating in the modeling subteam to ensure that SIRWCD's operations are being represented correctly within the modeling effort.
+This consisted of meeting to discuss alternative plan selections for determining the best project scenarios.
+A calibration report was produced to illustrate the existing watershed conditions at the same time that alternative project analyses are being conducted.
+As a result of these evaluations, further calibration was needed along with the processing of alternative models.
+SIRWCD has been attending these meetings along with participating in the modeling sub-team to ensure that SIRWCD's operations are being represented correctly within the modeling effort.